abdallh224/abdallh224/README.md

 <h2>what is Pioneer ? </h2>

 Pioneer is ERP system pased on PHP, LARAVEL and VUE JS that Designed specifically to help companies to manage there work efictivly and easly, we started in oct, 2020 with basic accounting system , now we work in manifactoring , hr, projects, and many more.
-In this moment we have +130 client from many busnesses , with team consists of 5 members works in defrent fealds.
+In this moment we have +130 client from many Businesses , with team consists of 5 members works in defrent fealds.

 <h2> 💬 when its must to contact me ?</h2>